Amplify-Insurance/monorepo/README.md

   end

-  %% Phase 2: Withdrawing from the System subgraph Phase 2: Withdrawing from the System (CapitalPool Contract)
+  %% Phase 2: Withdrawing from the System subgraph "Phase 2: Withdrawing from the System (CapitalPool Contract)"
     L --> M[Capital is now considered 'free' inside the main CapitalPool] M --> N[3.
 Underwriter calls executeWithdrawal() on the CapitalPool contract] N --> O([<b>Funds Returned</b><br>Underwriter receives their capital])